V-Squared/V-Squared.github.io/plan/true-north.md

 ## Trailblazer Products

-During development of a new standard corresponding trailblazer products are deveoped in parallel to verify and demonstrate feasibility and efficiency of the new standard.
-During the spreading period they serve early adapters, press and developers as bleeding edge products and rapid development kits.
+During development of new standards corresponding trailblazer products are developed in parallel to verify and demonstrate feasibility and efficiency of the new standard.
+During the spreading period they serve early adapters, press, and developers as bleeding edge products and rapid development kits.
 During this period they also serve V² as our funding.
-After the spreading period their design is published as Open Source.
+After the spreading period their design is published as open source.

 ## Easy Contribution

-We will provide one system V²Flow that makes contribution easy and accessible to everyone.
+We will provide one system - V²Flow - that makes contribution easy and accessible to everyone.
 The only requirement is to have a GitHub account.
 V²Flow will be used for any kind of feedback or contribution.
 Learn it once, use it in any place.

 ## Community Quality Management

 Quality management is very important.
-Specifications and test procedures are published in Open Source.
-Anyone can perform independant Quality Assrance Tests or provide such services to the community.
-We will provide a public data base as a central place to publish such test results.
+Specifications and test procedures are published in open source.
+Anyone can perform independant quality assurance Tests or provide such services to the community.
+We will provide a public data base as a central place to publish and share such test results.

 ## Community Driven Features

 Any initial draft of specs or features are drawn up by community members and are published open source early on.
-Anyone in the community can make improvements.
+Anyone in the community can make improvements using V²Flow.

 ## Agile Development

-All deveopment of specs, standards, test procedures, trailblazer products, electronic design, mechanical design and artwork are developed using the Agile Development System.
+All development of specs, standards, test procedures, trailblazer products, electronic design, mechanical design, and artwork are developed using the *agile development system*.

 ## Public Road Map